mjskay/ggdist/cran-comments.md

 ## Submission comments
-This addresses some failing tests on R-devel due to changes to density(), and also includes some other unrelated new features and bugfixes (see NEWS.md).
+This addresses some NOTEs on R-devel, and also includes a few bugfixes and minor enhancements (see NEWS.md).

 ## Test environments
 * MacOS (Github), R-release